Take your prototype from static to motion with Interactions in UXPin. Create simple click-through mockups or fully animated prototypes.

 - To duplicate an interaction already added to an element, open the Interactions section and click the Duplicate interaction icon — this way you’ll get identical interaction set for the element and you’ll be able to edit it further.

-- To copy an interaction from one element into another, select the element on the canvas and choose Copy interaction from the context menu.
+- To copy an interaction from one element into another, click on the element on the canvas and choose Copy interaction from the context menu.
 If there are more interactions added, you’ll be able to copy all of them or choose the specific one only.

 Then, select another element and choose Paste interaction option from the context menu.
 You can also use the